saintedlama/passport-local-mongoose/README.md

 #### Main Options

-* saltlen: specifies the salt length in bytes.
+* `saltlen`: specifies the salt length in bytes.
 Default: 32
-* iterations: specifies the number of iterations used in pbkdf2 hashing algorithm.
+* `iterations`: specifies the number of iterations used in pbkdf2 hashing algorithm.
 Default: 25000
-* keylen: specifies the length in byte of the generated key.
+* `keylen`: specifies the length in byte of the generated key.
 Default: 512
-* digestAlgorithm: specifies the pbkdf2 digest algorithm.
+* `digestAlgorithm`: specifies the pbkdf2 digest algorithm.
 Default: sha256. (get a list of supported algorithms with crypto.getHashes())
-* interval: specifies the interval in milliseconds between login attempts, which increases exponentially based on the number of failed attempts, up to maxInterval.
+* `interval`: specifies the interval in milliseconds between login attempts, which increases exponentially based on the number of failed attempts, up to maxInterval.
 Default: 100
-* maxInterval: specifies the maximum amount of time an account can be locked.
+* `maxInterval`: specifies the maximum amount of time an account can be locked.
 Default 30000 (5 minutes)
-* usernameField: specifies the field name that holds the username.
+* `usernameField`: specifies the field name that holds the username.
 Defaults to 'username'.
 This option can be used if you want to use a different field to hold the username for example "email".
-* usernameUnique : specifies if the username field should be enforced to be unique by a mongodb index or not.
+* `usernameUnique`: specifies if the username field should be enforced to be unique by a mongodb index or not.
 Defaults to true.
-* saltField: specifies the field name that holds the salt value.
+* `saltField`: specifies the field name that holds the salt value.
 Defaults to 'salt'.
-* hashField: specifies the field name that holds the password hash value.
+* `hashField`: specifies the field name that holds the password hash value.
 Defaults to 'hash'.
-* attemptsField: specifies the field name that holds the number of login failures since the last successful login.
+* `attemptsField`: specifies the field name that holds the number of login failures since the last successful login.
 Defaults to 'attempts'.
-* lastLoginField: specifies the field name that holds the timestamp of the last login attempt.
+* `lastLoginField`: specifies the field name that holds the timestamp of the last login attempt.
 Defaults to 'last'.
-* selectFields: specifies the fields of the model to be selected from mongodb (and stored in the session).
+* `selectFields`: specifies the fields of the model to be selected from mongodb (and stored in the session).
 Defaults to 'undefined' so that all fields of the model are selected.
-* usernameLowerCase: convert username field value to lower case when saving an querying.
+* `usernameLowerCase`: convert username field value to lower case when saving an querying.
 Defaults to 'false'.
-* populateFields: specifies fields to populate in findByUsername function.
+* `populateFields`: specifies fields to populate in findByUsername function.
 Defaults to 'undefined'.
-* encoding: specifies the encoding the generated salt and hash will be stored in.
+* `encoding`: specifies the encoding the generated salt and hash will be stored in.
 Defaults to 'hex'.
-* limitAttempts: specifies whether login attempts should be limited and login failures should be penalized.
+* `limitAttempts`: specifies whether login attempts should be limited and login failures should be penalized.
 Default: false.
-* maxAttempts: specifies the maximum number of failed attempts allowed before preventing login.
+* `maxAttempts`: specifies the maximum number of failed attempts allowed before preventing login.
 Default: Infinity.
-* passwordValidator: specifies your custom validation function for the password in the form:
+* `passwordValidator`: specifies your custom validation function for the password in the form:
-    ```
+    ```js
     passwordValidator = function(password,cb) {
       if (someValidationErrorExists(password)) {
         return cb('this is my custom validation error message')